sulfuror/rescript-sh/README.md

 6. prune
 7. stats

+# Keep in mind
+1. This script was made for Linux.
+You could use it for other systems but you'll probably have to edit the commands depending on your system.
+2. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basics knowledge.
+3. This script was made with an external HDD in mind.
+If you need to backup to a S3 cloud, or with `rclone` you must make sure that you add your credentials or put your `rclone` repository correctly in order to function.

 # Possible changes you'll want to make:
 1. The `restic unlock` line.
 You don't really need to unlock the `restic` repo.
    In fact, `fd0` (restic developer)
    [doesn't advise to run `unlock` in a script](https://forum.restic.net/t/prune-error-tree-not-found/785/4);
    so keep in mind that if you use it, it will be at your own risk.
+I've been using `unlock` command because sometimes I totally forget about my computers scripts running before shutting them down... so if `restic` was running, when I turn on my computer again I need to unlock the repo so the script could keep running regularly.
 2. You need to change the `CHANGEME` passwords; both at the beginning and the end of the script.
 3. You need to set your repo path and change the `/PATH/TO/REPO` in the script.
     * If you're using a `rclone` backend make sure you set up this line with